Welcome to the first episode of a podcast I’m proud to be a part of.

 Wayne: Cool.
 He got these for free?

 Wayne: One of the perks of working for Van Halen backstage.

 Danna: Yes.
-So, he has some amazing items and also some odd and interesting items that have been concert names of bands that I’ve never heard of.
+So, he has some amazing items and also some odd and interesting items that have been interesting names of bands that I’ve never heard of.